NordicESMhub/nordicesmhub.github.io/CONTRIBUTING.md

-2. If you are comfortable with Git, and would like to add or change material, you can submit a pull request (PR).
+2. If you are comfortable with Git, and would like to add or change material, you can browse the list of existing issues (see [below](#where-to-contribute)) and submit a pull request (PR).
     Instructions for doing this are [included below](#using-github).

 ## Where to Contribute

+[NordicESMhub repositories](https://github.com/NordicESMhub) have many open issues where you are welcome to contribute.

 1. If you wish to change this repository, please work in <https://github.com/NordicESMhub/nordicesmhub.github.io>, which can be viewed at <https://nordicesmhub.github.io/>.

 2. If you wish to change another repository in the NordicESMhub organization, please review CONTRIBUTING.md guideline of the corresponding repository.
+In the [section below](#what-to-contribute), we list priority areas but these are mostly to help you to find where to contribute.

 3. If you wish to add a new repository in the NordicESMhub organization, create a [new issue](https://github.com/NordicESMhub/nordicesmhub.github.io/issues/new)